How I Make My Own Self-Watering Clear Pots

 For Most Plants

-I use a 16-ounce clear drinking cup and melt small holes around the bottom and lower sides using a soldering iron.
-The holes give airflow and let extra water escape.
+I use a 16-ounce clear cup and melt small holes around the bottom and sides.
+The holes add airflow and let extra water drain out.

-Then I thread a wick through one of the bottom holes so it can pull water from below.
-I place that cup inside a slightly larger one that acts as a reservoir.
-The wick keeps the mix evenly moist without drowning the roots.
+Then I thread a wick through one of the holes so it can pull water from below.
+The cup sits inside a slightly larger one that acts as the reservoir.
+The wick keeps the mix evenly moist without soaking the roots.

 For Alocasia Corms

 For corms, I go smaller.
-I use a plastic shot glass and melt holes around the bottom and sides just like before.
-I add a wick to the bottom and set it inside a 5-ounce dessert cup that holds the water.
+I use a plastic shot glass, melt holes around the bottom and sides, and add a wick.
+The cup sits inside a 5-ounce dessert cup that holds water.
 It keeps things damp enough for rooting but never soggy.

 For Anthurium Seedlings

-For small seedlings, I use 5-ounce bathroom cups with holes on the sides and bottom.
-Instead of double-cupping, I place them in a tote with other seedlings and bottom water the entire tote.
-It keeps humidity consistent and lets the seedlings take up water at their own pace.
+For seedlings, I use 5-ounce bathroom cups with holes on the sides and bottom.
+Instead of double-cupping, I place them in a tote with the other seedlings and bottom water the entire tote.
+It keeps humidity consistent and lets them take in water as they need it.

 The Tote Setup

-When I bring in new plants or have fresh seedlings, I keep them in a clear tote with a grow light.
-It helps control humidity and light while keeping everything in one place.
-The light runs on a timer for about 10 to 12 hours a day.
+When I bring in new plants or work with seedlings, I keep them in a clear tote with a grow light.
+It keeps humidity and light steady and makes it easier to monitor everything in one place.
+The light stays on a timer for 10 to 12 hours a day.

-This setup has made a huge difference in how my plants adjust.
-They root faster, stay hydrated longer, and I can spot any issues right away.
-It also helps prevent pests since the tote is easy to wipe down and monitor.
+This setup has made a huge difference.
+The plants root faster, stay hydrated longer, and I can see any changes right away.
+It’s also easy to clean, which helps prevent pests.

 Why It Works

-These DIY setups work because they take care of the basics: air, moisture, and visibility.
-The roots get the oxygen they need, the substrate stays evenly moist, and I can see what’s going on at all times.
+These DIY setups keep things simple.
+The roots get air, the mix stays evenly moist, and I can see what’s happening at all times.

 What I’ve Learned

-You don’t need expensive pots or fancy systems to grow healthy plants.
-The key is giving roots what they actually need: air, moisture, and room to grow.
+You don’t need fancy systems to grow healthy plants.
+Roots just need air, moisture, and space to grow.

 Making your own pots gives you control over all of that.
-It’s affordable, it works, and it makes caring for plants less about luck and more about understanding what’s happening below the soil line.
+It’s affordable, it works, and it helps you understand what’s really going on beneath the surface.
+Once you try it, you probably won’t go back.